 Next, you have to get an access token from the authorization code you previously obtained.
 Click the Get tokens button to retrieve the access token.
 The access token will be shown in the Response section, on the right side of the screen:

-After you’ve installed Apipheny, open a new or existing Google Sheet and then in the menu at the top, click Add-Ons > Apipheny > Import API
+After you’ve installed Apipheny, open a new or existing Google Sheet and then in the menu at the top, click Add-Ons or Extensions > Apipheny > Import API.

 After you click Import API, the Apipheny add-on will open up as a side panel in your Google Sheet:

-Enter the URL into the API URL Path (JSON / CSV) field, followed by any GET parameters required for your query.
+Next, enter your quickbooks API URL into the API URL Path field of Apipheny, followed by any parameters required for your query.

-Into the Headers section, you should add two rows with the following keys and values:
+Then, in the Headers section of Apipheny, you should add two rows with the following keys and values: